moinwiki/moin/docs/admin/configure.rst

 stores backend
 --------------
-This is a backend that ties together 2 stores (one for meta, one for data) to form a backend.
+This is a backend that ties together 2 stores to form a backend: one for meta, one for data

 fs store
 --------